Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 Donations have been flooding in on a GoFundMe campaign, set up to help pay for the boy’s recovery.

-As of around 9am ET on Wednesday – just two days after its launch – a staggering $3.2m had been raised.
+As of around 9am ET Thursday – just three days after its launch – a staggering $3.35m had been raised.

 Among the donors was comedian Ellyn Daniels who gave $15,000, Madonna’s manager Guy Oseary who gave $5,000 and TV star Julianne Hough, who donated $1,000.